 FCT applies on management fees and head office charges/services at the rates applicable to services (see above).

 A Vietnam-based lessee is required to withhold tax from payments to an offshore lessor.
 5% VAT and 5% CIT is applicable to the rental charge if it is an operating lease.
-If it is a finance lease, the interest portion will be exempt from VAT and subject to 5% CIT.
+If it is a finance lease, the rental payment will be exempt from VAT and subject to 5% CIT.

-The above FCT rates may be affected by a relevant DTA.
+The above FCT rates may be reduced by a relevant DTA.

 |Algeria (1, 2)||15||15|

 |Hong Kong (2)||10||7/10|